zain1022/aws-ec2-docker-deployment/README.md

 ## Overview:
 This project demonstrates deploying a containerized FastAPI service to AWS EC2 (Free Tier) using Docker.
 The deployment includes Linux administration, security group configuration, container management, and structured troubleshooting.

 The goal was to simulate a real-world support scenario involving cloud networking, service exposure, and log-based debugging.
-It is built by utulizing the same files used in k8s mini-platform to deploy the same service using AWS.
+This project reuses the same FastAPI service from the Kubernetes mini-platform and deploys it directly on AWS EC2 to compare orchestration-based vs VM-based deployment models.
 ## Pre-requisites:
 * Windows + Powershell (Can also be done on Mac via Terminal)
 * Docker Desktop